enkw/c10-Logo-Generator/README.md

 ## Usage

-To use this application, clone/branch the repo, run nodejs on index.js, then respond to the prompts as they appear.
-Once finished, the application generates a README based on your responses to the questions.
+To use this application, clone/branch the repo, run node on index.js, then respond to the prompts as they appear.
+Once finished, the application generates an SVG logo based on your responses to the questions.
+The logo.svg will be stored in the lib folder.

 ## Credits

-Shouts out to inquirer and everyone on stackoverflow, you the realest!
+Shouts out to inquirer, jest, and everyone on stackoverflow, you the realest!

+And me, Ian Wolfe

 ## Features

-This project features inquirer.

-## How to Contribute

-N/A

-## Tests

-N/A
+This project features inquirer to prompt the user for input, and jest to test some basic functionality.

 ## Questions

-For any questions about this project, please visit my [GitHub](https://github.com/enkw) or email me at notreal@haha.lol.
+For any questions about this project, please visit my [GitHub](https://github.com/enkw).